jnaiman/online_cv_public/README.md

 [portfolYOU](https://github.com/YoussefRaafatNasry/portfolYOU) was used for:
  * overall style, taking off a few elements -- Blog, About, Projects all are included here
+ * also progress bars for skills are modified to contain words, not percentages

 [4dcu.be](https://github.com/4dcu-be/4dcu.be)
  * vega-lite additions -- found in the `_plugins` folder and the vega-added things in `assets/js`